 King Cake Bites – Mardi Gras Recipe

-If you’re lucky enough to spend a few days in New Orleans, I highly suggest the Honey Island Swamp Tour!
+Also, if you’re lucky enough to spend a few days in New Orleans, I highly suggest the Honey Island Swamp Tour!
 You’ll get to see alligators up close and personal as you ride on a guided boat through the waterways and into the swamp!
 Read about our Cajun Encounters Swamp Tour!

 Get your Mardi Gras party supplies!